Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: III. CORRECTIONS

-Acceptance correction factors were obtained by generating DIS events using the LEPTO 6.5.1~\cite{INGELMAN1997108} Monte Carlo event generator, modified to include nuclear Fermi motion of the target nucleon according to the Ciofi-Simula parametrization~\cite{PhysRevC.53.1689}.
-The CLAS detector response was simulated with the GSIM package, based on GEANT3, which also includes the locations and materials of the dual-target.
-Acceptance corrections were calculated on a bin-by-bin basis as the ratio of the number of generated events (electrons or $\pi^0$) to the number of reconstructed events per bin per target (solid or deuterium).
-Using simulations, a small number of bins was removed that had significant bin migration effects, or, in other words, low purity.

-The sources of systematic uncertainties include: (i) electron identification: target selection cuts, EC sampling fraction cuts, $\pi^-$ contamination, DC fiducial cuts, and electron radiative corrections; (ii) photon identification: cut on minimum energy deposited in EC, time cut $\Delta t$, EC fiducial cuts; and (iii) $\pi^0$ identification: background and signal shapes of the invariant mass distribution, acceptance corrections, and SIDIS radiative corrections.
-Systematic uncertainties were evaluated independently for each set of bins, ($\nu$,~$z$,~$p_{T}^{2}$) or ($Q^{2}$,~$\nu$,~$z$), for each ratio of C, Fe, and Pb targets to D. They were then applied either as a normalization or as a bin-by-bin uncertainty.
-The largest contribution to the normalization-type uncertainty came from target vertex identification (target selection).
+Systematic uncertainties of the measurement are comprised of the following: (i) electron identification: target selection cuts, EC sampling fraction cuts, $\pi^-$ contamination, DC fiducial cuts, and electron radiative corrections; (ii) photon identification: cut on minimum energy deposited in EC, time cut $\Delta t$, EC fiducial cuts; and (iii) $\pi^0$ identification: background and signal shapes of the invariant mass distribution, acceptance corrections, and SIDIS radiative corrections.
+Systematic uncertainties were evaluated independently for each set of bins, ($\nu$,~$z$,~$p_{T}^{2}$) or ($Q^{2}$,~$\nu$,~$z$), for each nuclear ratio and applied either as a normalization or as a bin-by-bin uncertainty.
+The largest contribution to the normalization-type uncertainty came from target vertex identification.
 It results in 3.1$\%$, 2.4$\%$ and 2.3$\%$, for C, Fe and and Pb, respectively, in the ($\nu$,~$z$,~$p_{T}^{2}$) set of bins, and slightly smaller values for the ($Q^{2}$,~$\nu$,~$z$) bins.
 The dominant source of the bin-by-bin systematic uncertainty is the $\pi^{0}$ invariant mass fit.
 This uncertainty included both uncertainties on the background and signal shapes ranging on average from 1.4$\%$ for Fe in ($Q^{2}$,~$\nu$,~$z$) bins to 4.7$\%$ for Pb in ($\nu$,~$z$,~$p_{T}^{2}$) bins.
-The total average systematic uncertainties, including total normalization and bin-by-bin uncertainties in ($Q^{2}$,~$\nu$,~$z$), are 5.0$\%$, 4.9$\%$ and 6.9$\%$ for C, Fe and Pb multiplicities correspondingly; in ($\nu$,~$z$,~$p_{T}^{2}$) they average to 7.1$\%$, 7.1$\%$ and 9.6$\%$ for C, Fe and Pb, respectively.
+The total average systematic uncertainties in ($Q^{2}$,~$\nu$,~$z$) are 5.0$\%$, 4.9$\%$ and 6.9$\%$ for C, Fe and Pb multiplicities correspondingly; in ($\nu$,~$z$,~$p_{T}^{2}$) they average to 7.1$\%$, 7.1$\%$ and 9.6$\%$ for C, Fe and Pb, respectively.
 The average statistical uncertainty is typically several percent less.

+The data supporting this study's results are available in the supplemental material to this article.